Mental Health Charities to Support Globally

 4. Improve program monitoring and evaluation

-In addition to governmental services, charities are crucial in disseminating knowledge about health hazards and the value of screening for illnesses.
+In addition to governmental services, charities help to disseminate information about health hazards and the value of screening for illnesses.

 Public health campaigns are sometimes spearheaded by the government.
 However, charities that focus on certain ailments can also play a crucial role in disseminating expert information.
 This includes increasing public awareness of the risk factors connected to particular conditions.